Serious Lawyers for Serious Injuries

 • Never drive under the influence.
 Just like any other vehicle, it’s illegal to drive a motorcycle while under the influence of drugs or alcohol.
 Driving a motorcycle drunk is even more dangerous than a car because driving relies on your balance, which is greatly affected by alcohol.

 Motorcycle accident injuries can be devastating.
-The experienced Albuquerque motorcycle accident lawyer from Buckingham Barrera Vega Law Firm will know exactly how to represent you and get you the compensation you deserve after your wreck.
+The experienced Albuquerque motorcycle accident lawyer from Buckingham & Vega Law Firm will know exactly how to represent you and get you the compensation you deserve after your wreck.
 Contact our office today so that we can get started on your case.

 Meet Your Team